Saber1Y/create-web3-dApp/README.md

-# 🚀 Create-web3-dapp NPM Package
+# 🚀 re-dapp NPM Package

 A streamlined CLI that bootstraps a full-stack Web3 dApp in seconds — powered by Next.js, TailwindCSS, Wagmi, Reown AppKit, Solidity, and Foundry.